ahmedfgad/GeneticAlgorithmPython/docs/source/gacnn.md

 train_outputs = numpy.load("dataset_outputs.npy")
 ```

 For the output array, each element must be a single number representing the class label of the sample.
 The class labels must start at `0`.
-So, if there are 80 samples, then the shape of the output array is `(80)`.
-If there are 5 classes in the data, then the values of all the 200 elements in the output array must range from 0 to 4 inclusive.
+So, if there are 80 samples, then the shape of the output array is `(80,)`.
+If there are 5 classes in the data, then the values of all the 80 elements in the output array must range from 0 to 4 inclusive.
 Generally, the class labels start from `0` to `N-1` where `N` is the number of classes.

-Note that the project only supports that each sample is assigned to only one class.
+Note that the project only supports assigning each sample to one class.

 ### Building the Network Architecture